rechardguo/hdfs/readme.md

 -
-> io.netty.channel.ChannelPipelineException: rechard.learn.namenode.network.NettyServerChannelHandler is not a @Sharable handler, so can't be added or removed multiple times.
+> io.netty.channel.ChannelPipelineException: rechard.learn.namenode.network.NettyChannelHandler is not a @Sharable handler, so can't be added or removed multiple times.

 **原因**